 Favorite Thing in the Novel

 Scott starts to highlight the difference in how each Jedi deals with tragedy.
-Elzar Mann is ashamed of his struggles and feels he cannot confide in anyone, while Bell Zettifar tries to cut himself off from the force.
-In contrast, Stellan allows his emotions to come through and chooses not to hide them, while Indira seems to have the best way of dealing with connections and loss through the force.
+Elzar Mann is ashamed of his struggles and feels he cannot confide in anyone, while Bell Zettifar tries to cut himself off from the Force.
+In contrast, Stellan allows his emotions to come through and chooses not to hide them, while Indeera seems to have the best way of dealing with connections and loss through the Force.
 How these Jedi deal with tragedy should play a part in how they begin to heal and change, for better or worse.

 Least Favorite Thing in the Novel